sidneivl/SwiftUI-Music-Keyboard/README.md

     }
 }
 ```
-Listeners receive a key KeyModel where there are two parameters:
+Listeners receive a key **KeyModel** object which contains two parameters:

 - keyNumber - Reference number on keyboard
 - id - The SwiftUI id